An LCD that can show colors must have three subpixels with red, green and blue color filters to create each color pixel.

 Display size is limited by the quality-control problems faced by manufacturers.
 Simply put, to increase display size, manufacturers must add more pixels and transistors.
 As they increase the number of pixels and transistors, they also increase the chance of including a bad transistor in a display.
 Manufacturers of existing large LCDs often reject about 40 percent of the panels that come off the assembly line.
 The level of rejection directly affects LCD price since the sales of the good LCDs must cover the cost of manufacturing both the good and bad ones.
 Only advances in manufacturing can lead to affordable displays in bigger sizes.

-For more information on LCDs and related topics, check out the links on the next page.
+For more information on LCDs and related topics, check out the links below.